You have seen images like these time and again:

 Why has school-as-factory stuck?

 The metaphor serves the interests of both contemporary advocates and critics of standardized curriculum and instruction.
 Of course, current advocates avoid the vocabulary of assembly line and factory made products.
-They–yes there are some advocates who even use the phrase schools-as-factories (see here)–talk about the need for schools to be efficiently run (principals and superintendents as managers and CEOs), effectively producing better test scores on international tests than European and Asian competitors, being held accountable for what students achieve and what classroom teachers do, and, most important, cranking out graduates ready to enter the labor market fully equipped with the necessary skills and knowledge.
+They–yes there are some advocates who even use the phrase “factory model of schooling” or “schools-as-factories” (see here)–talk about the need for schools to be efficiently run (principals and superintendents as managers and CEOs), effectively producing better test scores on international tests than European and Asian competitors, being held accountable for what students achieve and what classroom teachers do, and, most important, cranking out graduates ready to enter the labor market fully equipped with necessary skills and knowledge.
 Advocates want schools to build human capital, especially in urban districts, and link those schools to a growing economy.

 Critics of the metaphor, however, look at curricular and instructional standardization, ubiquitous testing, and coercive accountability as harming both students and teachers.
 This cartoon says it all.

-The sharp increase in snarky cartoons and irritable comments on Common Core standards and pervasive standardized testing from both the political left and right, I believe, stems from the century-old disputes over what purposes schools serve in a capitalist democracy.
+The sharp increase in snarky cartoons and irritable comments on state standards derived from Common Core ones plus pervasive standardized testing from both the political left and right, I believe, stem from century-old disputes over what purposes schools serve in a capitalist democracy.
 This age-old question is seldom openly debated and too often has been lost in the rhetoric and metaphors used by reformers over the past century.

-And that, I believe, is the reason why schools-as-factories has stuck as an image used in reformer squabbles over the generations.
+And that, I believe, is the reason why schools-as-factories has stuck as an image as well as a metaphor tossed back and forth by generations of reformers.